Leo-Simpson/q2-classo/README.md

 # q2-classo - a QIIME 2 plugin for constrained sparse regression and classification

-Léo Simpson, Evan Boylen, Christian L. Müller
+currently developed by Léo Simpson, Evan Bolyen, Christian L. Müller

 ## Commands to run an example